 Delivery Notifications

-We’ve hit a little bump and there’s a delay in your order.
+Shirley, we’ve hit a little bump, and there’s a delay in your order.
 We will keep you updated and let you know once it’s back on track.
+You can opt out of SMS notifications by texting back STOP

-Congratulations, your shipment has been delivered!
+Congratulations Laura, your shipment has been delivered!
 Please try on your items and text us back if there are any problems.
+Reply STOP to opt-out of SMS communication.

 Marketing